suzuke/DeskMini/README.md

 ### Wi-Fi Card

 My Wi-Fi card is BCM94360CS2, you need to by a NGFF card like this one.
-WD SN550 NVMe SSD don't have any nand in the back, so it's very nice to have.
+WD SN550 PCIe NVMe SSD don't have any nand in the back, so it's very nice to have.

 ![BCM94360CS2](apps/BCM94360CS2.png)
 ![NGFF](apps/ngff.png)